 - USING REPAIR_ALLOW_DATA_LOSS: Generally, this command is never recommended to repair corrupt SQL Server database because using this definitely result in loss of data.
 Once the command executed, you have no other option left to undoing the loss caused.

-Another option that a user can use SQL Database Repair Tool to have an effortless and quick solution to fix database corruption in SQL Server.
+Another option that a user can use SysTools SQL Database Repair Tool to have an effortless and quick solution to fix database corruption in Microsoft SQL Server.
 It helps users in removing almost all types of corruption and repair corrupt SQL database without hampering the original data.
+Using the tool users can also export the repaired data to the live SQL Server environment present in the same network, export SQL Server database to script file or as CSV.
+Also, the tool support to fix Corrupt SQL database of SQL Server 2019, 2017, 2016, 2014, 2012, and below.
 Moreover, the utility is very safe-to-use as compared to the manual solution.
 Below we will discuss how to repair corrupted database in SQL Server with SQL repair tool.

-Follow these procedure to repair corrupt SQL Server database:
+Follow these steps to repair corrupt SQL Server database:

-By keeping a level head, and by understanding what’s going on due to which database corruption in SQL Server may occur and also by having regularly testing backups that you can fall back upon.
+We must keep a level head & understand what’s going on.
+Therefore, it shows the reason why database corruption in SQL Server may occur.
+Also, by having regularly testing backups that you can fall back upon.
 Well, addressing problems of corruption can be scary and ugly but non-fatal.
-Above we have discussed corruption and how to repair corrupt SQL database file.
+Above we have discussed corruption and how to repair corrupt SQL database files.